gms1/loopback-connector-sqlite3x/README.md

 ## Features

 * auto-migrate and auto-update for tables, indexes, foreign keys
+* model discovery
+* full control over the names for tables, fields, indexes and foreign key constraints in the mapped database schema
 * connection pool
-* full control over the names for tables, fields, indexes and foreign key constraints in the mapped database schema
+* all other features provided by [sqlite3orm](https://github.com/gms1/node-sqlite3-orm)

 ### TODO

-* discovering models
+* LB4: better sqlite3orm integration: share/sync model definitions for entities
-* LB4 CrudConnector (if we gain any advantage)
+* LB4: CrudConnector (if we gain any advantage)

 ## Installation